Table of Contents_

 Before changing your equalizer setting, you should know that equalizing does not give you an edge over other players.
 You cannot adjust one frequency and suddenly hear footsteps over gunfire in a first-person shooter.
 Because all sounds have a range of frequencies, you will notice overlap from sound to sound.

 That said, your equalization settings can and should be specific to you.
 Each person prefers different sound frequencies, so the best equalization settings will cater to your preferences.
 For example, you may like sounds with higher frequencies, so you should make these louder and lower frequencies quieter for your comfort.
+Don’t forget that if you have a surround sound headset, you need to configure your 7.1 gaming headset to get the most out of your headset.

 Finally, your headphones have default equalization settings, but this does not always provide the best audio experience because of the preferences mentioned above.
 You may have to play with your frequencies to find what’s best, and you might reduce treble without increasing bass.
 Just remember, you’re trying to optimize comfort in your equalizers.
+Also, be sure to know how to fix the latency in your gaming headset mic so people can understand you.

 Plug your wired headset or wireless headset into your PC.
 If you have a wireless headset, you will need to connect it using a compatible USB cable.
 Meanwhile, a wired headset plugs directly into the headphone jack.
 You cannot equalize on a console, but some headphones allow you to use your computer and remember the adjustments when you change devices.